hannesm/jackline/README.md

 Left is the contact list, in the middle the chat window, below the log buffer.
 The last line is a prompt.

-In the contact list, presence subscription information is indicated by `[` and `]` (`?` means that no presence subscription exists for that side).
+In the contact list, presence subscription information is indicated by `[` and `]` (if subscription is both, `F` for from (contact is subscribed to your presence updates), `T` for to (you are subscribed to the presence updates of the contact), `?` for no presence subscription).
+The self-contact is marked by curly braces `{` and `}`.
 The presence is indicated by a single character (o = online, f = free, a = away, d = do not disturb, x = extended away, _ = offline).
 The focussed contact is marked by a grey background.
 Blinking indicates that a new message arrived (blue # on the left bottom also blinks).
-The self-contact is surrounded by curly braces.

 Active keys:
 - PgUp/PgDown navigates through the contact list